 I had the good fortune of knowing John through his 22 years as a Denver Rotarian.
 As any of you who knew John would agree, he was an incredibly nice person…someone who was easy and enjoyable to talk with.
 And if you wanted to extend the conversation, all you had to do was ask him anything about Colorado history – and he always had the answer!
 John was invaluable to the Rotary office when he spent countless hours culling through Rotary history when we moved the

 We will miss you but always remember you John!

-This Resolution was accepted by a standing vote of the members of The Rotary Club of Denver and others via Zoom on June 17, 2021.
+This Resolution was accepted by a standing vote of the members of The Rotary Club of Denver and others at the Denver Country Club on May 19, 2022.